koenbok/Framer/readme.md

 <img src="https://raw.githubusercontent.com/krijnrijshouwer/FramerWiki/master/icon-guide@2x.png" width="49px">

-[Learn](https://framer.com/getstarted/guide/) with our beginner guides.
-Which give you a basic overview of Framer Library, as well as a few simple pointers on how to set yourself up for success.
+[Learn with our beginner guides](https://framer.com/getstarted/guide/) which give you a basic overview of Framer Library, as well as a few simple pointers on how to set yourself up for success.
 <br /><br />

 <img src="https://raw.githubusercontent.com/krijnrijshouwer/FramerWiki/master/icon-community@2x.png" width="64px">